tekjoey/website/content/posts/high-availability.md

 <body>

 <!-- Change these numbers depending on the web server -->
-<h1> This is wacky-svr-01 port 9080-</h1>
+<h1> This is wacky-svr-01 port 9080 </h1>

 </body>
 </html>
 ```

 I did similar things on SVR-02, except everywhere I put `9080` for the port number on SVR-01, I put `9081` on SVR-02.
-I was then able to access each new page at their respective IP:port combos.
+I was then able to access each new page at their respective `IP:Port` combos.

 Then, on HA-01, I just had to add one new frontend and backend